galaxyproject/ansible-galaxy-tools/README.md

 This Ansible role is for automated installation of tools from a Tool Shed into Galaxy.

-When run, this role will create an execution environemnt on one system and then invoke the tool installation script that will target a Galaxy instance on potentially another system.
+When run, this role will create an execution environment on one system and then invoke the tool installation script that will target a Galaxy instance on potentially another system.
 Target hosts are set via variables (see below).